 About Cape Pallarenda

-The park features the historic Quarantine Station—established in 1915, to quarantine passengers on incoming ships.
+The park features the historic Quarantine Station—established in 1915, to quarantine passengers on incoming ships from the Asia/Pacific route.

 During World War II the American and Australian armies used this area.
+Cape Pallarenda Battery was built in 1943 to defend Townsville and the surrounding harbour.
 Camps were set up on nearby beaches and the Quarantine Station was used as a hospital.
-Visitors can discover more about the station's history at the historic display.
+Visitors can learn more about the Quarantine Station history on information displays in the day use area and wander around the forts on the Cape Pallarenda headland.

 Set in a landscape of open woodland and rocky shores, the park protects a variety of animal and plant life and is a gateway to the recreational Cape Pallarenda Trails.